Sairyss/system-design-patterns/README.md

 #### Multitenancy

-[Multitenancy](https://en.wikipedia.org/wiki/Multitenancy) is a software architecture in which a single instance of software runs on a server and serves multiple tenants.
+[Multitenant architecture](https://en.wikipedia.org/wiki/Multitenancy) is a design pattern for software applications that allows a single instance of the application to serve multiple tenants, or groups of users.
+In a multitenant architecture, the application is designed to isolate the data and resources of each tenant, so that each tenant can access and use the application independently of other tenants.

+Multitenant architecture is often used in software as a service (SaaS) applications, where the application is provided to multiple tenants on a subscription basis.
+In this type of architecture, the application is designed to support multiple tenants, each with their own data and resources, and to provide each tenant with access to a specific instance of the application.
+This allows the application to be used by multiple tenants concurrently, without requiring each tenant to have their own separate instance of the application.

 There are multiple tenancy models for databases: